 Customer loyalty can be turned into cost-savings when the time is right.

-Financial expert Matt Schulz shared an interesting story with Business Insider last week.
-He explains how a call to cancel a credit card account turned into a cost saving venture.
+A financial expert named Matt Schulz shared an interesting story with Business Insider.
+He explained how a call to cancel a credit card account turned into a cost-saving venture.
 He had a rewards credit card with a $95 annual fee.
 He didn’t use the card enough to justify that yearly cost.
 So, he called to cancel.

 “Then she made me an offer: Keep the card, spend $1,000 in the next three months and get 7,000 bonus Starwood points.
 I wasn’t surprised that they made an offer.
 If you have decent credit, a credit card issuer isn’t likely to let you just walk away.
 The credit card marketplace is simply too competitive – and that’s where your power comes from.”